 Drag and drop the reporting elements to prioritize them based on their importance for a typical client report.

-- What are their long-term business objectives?
+- What specific growth targets drive their business strategy?

-Match Metrics to Business Goals
+Aligning Metrics With Business Goals

-Business Objective | Primary Metrics | Secondary Metrics | Why These Matter |
+Business Objective | Primary Metrics | Secondary Metrics | Strategic Relevance |

 ---|---|---|---|